 Typical Moroccan spices include cumin, black pepper, ginger, and turmeric.
-We simmer boneless, skinless chicken thighs in coconut milk with those spices and add lemon, green olives, and carrots for a rich, savory sauce.
+In this recipe, we simmer boneless, skinless chicken thighs in coconut milk with those vibrant Moroccan spices and add lemon, green olives, and carrots for a rich, savory sauce.
 Pair this Moroccan Chicken with your favorite starch for a filling and satisfying meal.
-I usually serve it over rice, but we’ve also enjoyed it with roasted cauliflower and sweet potatoes.
+I usually serve it over rice or quinoa, but we’ve also enjoyed it with roasted cauliflower and sweet potatoes.

-Variations: Chicken breasts could be used in this recipe instead of thighs, but I highly recommend using thighs.
+- Chicken breasts or tenderloins may be used in this recipe instead of thighs, but I highly recommend using thighs for a richer flavor.

 Moroccan Chicken